kylexqian/RTOS-RPi-446/README.md

 ```

 Now insert the card into the Pi and connect the serial device.
 Look for
 the device in `/dev/`.
 On Linux it is often `/dev/ttyUSB0`.
-When you've
+You may need
-found the serial device, connect to it with, for example:
+to use `sudo` to connect to it, but preferably not.
+Connect with, for
+example:

 ```sh
 picocom -b 115200 /dev/ttyUSB0
 ```

-You may need to use `sudo` if your user does not have permission to
-access the device.

 When you supply power to the Pi, the console should indicate that u-boot
 is trying stuff.
 It may get caught initializing hardware a few times on